matuteiglesias/journal/content/Dev/2024-12-18_Resolved_Python_Path_and_Import_Errors.md

 **🕒 20:35–21:50**
 **🏷️ Labels**: Python, Pathlib, Error Handling, Environment Setup, Imports
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The primary goal of this session was to address and resolve various errors related to [[Python]]'s `pathlib` and import issues, ensuring a stable development environment.

 ### Key Activities
-- Implemented detailed logging for handling GPT prompts, including error handling and response processing.
+- Implemented detailed logging for handling GPT prompts, including [[error handling]] and response processing.
 - Debugged and resolved the 'type object 'Path' has no attribute 'home'' error by analyzing potential causes and applying fixes.
 - Addressed circular import issues caused by modifications in the `pathlib` library by reverting changes and applying local patches.
 - Provided temporary fixes for missing `Path` attributes and the `readlink` method in `pathlib.PosixPath`.